eddylackmann/Limesurvey-vagrantBox/README.md

 - postgresPassword (Default: password).
 ### Limesurvey
 - limeSurveyBranch (Defaul: Master).
+### Xdebug ide Key
+- ide key of your code editor for Xdebug

 ## install
 - Make sure that the host name and ip are not in use (Virtual box) ohterwise change it in the vagrant file.